-Answer: First let's check to see if this will even fit.
+Answer: First let's check the discriminant to see if this will even fit.
 We know that we'll be comms-bound if our per-chip batch size is less than $2 \cdot 2550^2/F = 453$.
 As we saw above, we're slightly above this.
 So that's great!
-Now to pick the optimal amount of FSDP, we can use the formula
+The approximate equation we cooked up in the previous section is for mixed FSDP + tensor parallelism.
+Plugging in our numbers above, this is which is roughly